minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator-4.5.7-earlier.rst

    * - 3.X.X
      - 4.2.2

-To upgrade from Operator to |operator-version-stable| from version 4.5.7 or earlier, you must first upgrade to version 4.5.8.
+To upgrade from Operator to |operator-version-stable| from version 4.5.7 or earlier, you must first upgrade to version 4.5.8, then upgrade to 5.0.15.
 Depending on your current version, you may need to do one or more intermediate upgrades to reach v4.5.8.

+After upgrading to 5.0.15, see :ref:`minio-k8s-upgrade-minio-operator` to upgrade to the latest version.

 .. _minio-k8s-upgrade-minio-operator-to-5.0.15: